Two Channels of Metal-Rich Compact Stellar System Formation: Starbursts under High Ram Pressure versus Tidal Stripping: Discussions

 \subsection{Paucity of Dark Matter}

 It has been noted that there are CSSs that lack dark matter in different cosmological simulations \citep{Jang2024}.
 They are associated with massive hosts and are relatively metal-rich.
-The `missing dark matter' in simulations of CSSs suggests that either these systems have formed galaxies with unusually high efficiency or their dark matter content is significantly lower than expected from $\Lambda$CDM haloes.
-Notably, ref.\citep{Lora2024} report that the process seen in ``jellyfish" galaxies in TNG—where stripped gas in the tails compresses and triggers star formation—could also apply to CSSs.
+The `missing dark matter' in simulations of CSSs suggests that either these systems have formed galaxies with unusually high efficiency or their dark matter content is significantly lower than expected from $\Lambda$CDM.
+Notably, \citet{Lora2024} report that the process seen in ``jellyfish" galaxies in TNG—where stripped gas in the tails compresses and triggers star formation—could also apply to CSSs.
 These regions can evolve into self-gravitating dwarf galaxies.
 Our results suggest that BSF-CSSs are formed from much less massive progenitor galaxies ($\sim 10^{7-8} M_{\odot}$), possibly with smaller dark matter halos than expected, due to enhanced star formation efficiency resulting from close interactions.
 Furthermore, multiple close interactions with their massive host galaxies result in substantial stripping of dark matter from the CSSs \citep{Smith2016b,Hammer2020,Keim2022}.
 Moreover, strong stellar feedback within dwarf galaxies induces significant fluctuations in the gravitational potential by expelling gas, potentially affecting the orbits of dark matter particles and reducing its density \citep{Navarro1996,Gelato1999,Read2005,Pontzen2012,Sales2022}.
+In addition, as mentioned earlier in Section~\ref{classification}, by tracing particles, we found that a small portion of BSF-CSS progenitors originated from material stripped from satellite galaxies orbiting central galaxies.
+These fragments continued their orbits around the central galaxies over time.